varigence/docs/bimlflex/delivering-data-marts/data-mart-overrides.md

 > Repeat the chosen method for each **Configuration** as needed.
 >

-If not yet done, ensure that the Dimension is created and mapped as normal, following the [Data Mart Dimensional Model](xref:bimlflex-getting-started-dimensional-model) guide if needed.

 ##### [Method A - SQL Source Expression](#tab/scenario-1-method-a)

 The following method assumes the *DIM ATTRIBUTE* is already configured to `Derived` for any of the applicable **Configurations** being overridden.